drewlwhitney/jak/README.md

 - 2-pin JST connector for the battery in wireless builds

-- USB-C full duplex USART communication for wired builds.
+- USB-C full duplex USART communication[^1] for wired builds.
 None of that [TRRS nonesense](https://gabevenberg.com/posts/stop-using-trrs/)!

-- A [switch plate](./switch-plate/) you can order with the PCB
+- [switch plate](./switch-plate/) you can order with the PCB

 - [3D printable case](./case/) that exactly fits the board with a battery or USB-C connectors